pemcg/manageiq-automation-howto-guide/chapter13/more_advanced_schema_concepts.md

 In this way we are able to create a generic Class and Instance definition that contains several Methods, and the choice of which Method to run can be selected dynamically at run-time by using a Message.

 ### Assertions
-An _Assertion_ is a boolean check that we can put (usually at the top) in our Class schema.
-If the Assertion evaluates to _true_ the remaining Instance schema fields are processed.
-If the Assertion evaluates to _false_ the remainder of the Instance fields are not processed.
+An _Assertion_ is a boolean check that we can put in our Class schema.
+Assertions are always processed first, regardless of their position on the schema.
+If an Assertion evaluates to _true_ the remaining Instance schema fields are processed, (i.e. the Instance continues to run).
+If an Assertion evaluates to _false_ the remainder of the Instance fields are not processed, and the Instance stops.

 An example of an Assertion is found at the start of the Schema for the `Placement` Class.
 Placement methods are only relevant if the **Automatic** check box has been selected at provisioning time, and this check box sets a boolean value `miq_provision.placement_auto`.
 The Assertion checks that this value is true, and prevents the remainder of the Instance from running if automatic placement has not been selected.